Skip to Content

 Join us, I will show you the tricks and tips that we used to make potty training a puppy quick and easy.

 The Puppy Blues – Dealing with a new puppy can be hard, especially if you are a first-time puppy parent.
 You might even feel like you made a mistake by getting a puppy.
-Let’s face it puppies generally come untrained, can’t understand you, yet and don’t know the rules of the house.
 But it does get better.
-It’s important to understand that you are not alone.
 Check out my post on Puppy Blues: Dealing with Regret to see how I managed my own puppy blues.

 Potty Training a Puppy: Made Easy -Happyoodles.com Puppy looking at pee spot on rug